pimpcapital/ParallelGit/README.md

 ```
 After the last tree object is resolved, ParallelGit finds the blob object of `MyFactory.java`, which can then be parsed and converted into a `byte[]` or `String` depending on the task requirements.

 The second file, `/app-core/src/main/MyProduct.java`, lives in the same directory.
-As the required tree objects for this request are already available in memory, ParallelGit simply finds the blob reference from its immediate parent and retrieves the data.
+As the required tree objects for this request are already available in memory, ParallelGit simply finds the blob reference from its parent and retrieves the file data.

 The last file, `/app-core/src/test/ProductionTest.java`, shares a common ancestor, `/app-core/src`, with the previous two files.
-Starting from this node ParallelGit pulls its other child `/app-core/src/test` from Git and then resolves `ProductionTest.java`.
+From this subtree ParallelGit resolves its other child, `/app-core/src/test`, which leads to the blob of `ProductionTest.java`.

 #### Write requests